SEO checklist for React InstantSearch

 p) for paragraphs, list elements (

-dl) for lists, tables (
+dl) for lists, and tables (

 table) for data tables.
 Semantic markup helps search engines identify and categorize your content with minimal effort.